maria-S-456/parking-app/README.txt

 This is a parking app which helps users find open parking spots in five cities.
-It is built with javascript, html/css, ejs, and node.js.
+It is built with javascript, html/css, ejs, and node.

-update: make suggestion modal, fixed some authentication holes.
+update: Created contact modal